syntex82/WordPress-Node/README.md

 For TWA to work, you need to verify ownership of your domain:

 1. After generating the AAB, PWABuilder provides a `assetlinks.json` file
-2. The file is automatically served at `/.well-known/assetlinks.json` in WordPress Node
+2. The file is automatically served at `/.well-known/assetlinks.json` in NodePress
 3. Update it with your signing key fingerprint:

 ```json